 - a.
 Do the following: - 1.
 Navigate to the CI 1871 folder and double-click it. - 2.
 Double-click the folder Word Files. - Double-click the file name HW01-1 HWID Practice Save Done, which you created while following the directions on page SG16 of this Study Guide.
 This will open the file. - 4.
-Move the insertion point to the end of the document by pressing Ctrl + End.
+Move the insertion point to the end of the text in the document by pressing Ctrl + End.
 On a laptop, you may have to hold down the Fn key as well as the Ctrl key as you tap the End key.
-If neither work, use the Down Arrow key on the keyboard. - 5.
+If neither work, use the Down Arrow key on the keyboard.
+The insertion point should be just to the right of your email address. - 5.
 Tap Enter twice to insert a blank line. - 6.
-Type I am using a XXX computer.
-Here, XXX is either Windows or Macintosh. - 7.
-Tap Enter and then type I am using the YYY textbook.
-Here YYY is either Print or Electronic. - 8.
-Tap Enter twice to insert a blank line. - 9.
-Type the following on separate lines but replace DATE and TIME with the proper date and time each exam is to be submitted to Canvas: - 1871 Excel exam is due on DATE at or before TIME. - 1871 Word exam is due on DATE at or before TIME. - 1871 PowerPoint exam is due on DATE at or before TIME.
+So you can see where the Enter key was tapped, on the Home tab, in the Paragraph group, click the show/hide button.